China's Dalian Wanda to close karaoke bars, stores as consumers turn frugal

 The group also said it was closing an unspecified number of department stores as a boom in e-commerce drove that business into losses.
 Media reports had said China's largest property developer was shutting down nearly half of its 90 stores.

-"China's consumer behaviour is undergoing significant changes, inevitably hurting some large-scale retailers," Qu Dejun, president of Dalian Wanda Commercial Properties Co , a unit of Dalian Wanda Group, said in a statement.
+"China's consumer behavior is undergoing significant changes, inevitably hurting some large-scale retailers," Qu Dejun, president of Dalian Wanda Commercial Properties Co, a unit of Dalian Wanda Group, said in a statement.

 According to Wanda Group's English website, Superstar had around 90 outlets as of last September and had planned to run 130 outlets by 2015.